General advice and support

 Open access area

-Access to practical support including a washing machine/dryer, shower, personal hygiene items, telephone for health-related calls, mail service and food.
+Access to practical support including a washing machine/dryer, shower, personal hygiene items, telephone for health-related calls, and food.
 Other services include;

 - Free Lunch - every Wednesday from 1pm-2.30pm

 - Lockers - for people to store personal effects

 - Centrelink worker – onsite every Wednesday from 1.00pm.

 - Work & Study support - onsite every Wednesday from 1.00pm